Accelerator-One-Days-Track-1/skill-sharpening-project-two/readme.md

 Work through each problem one at a time.
 Only use LLMs to help you understand the problem.
 Not give you the solution.
 It should always only be a learning tool.

-As a programmer, as you get better, you should be able to solve these problems without using LLMs as you will be asked to do in professional interviews.
+As a programmer who is constantly learning and leveling up, you should be able to solve these problems without using LLMs as you will be asked to do in professional interviews.

 ## Project scoring